soodeh-nilforoushan/back-end-online-shop/README.md

 This is an end-to-end back-end project where I designed and implemented RESTful APIs within a clean architecture framework.
 The project includes two main entities: User and Store.

+I have 2 types of users, admin, and customer.
+Each of them has different permission:

-User Features:
+Customer Features:

-Users can log in, log out, and sign up.
+Customers can log in, log out, and sign up.
-Users can add items to their baskets and remove items from them.
+Customers can add items to their baskets and remove items from them.
+Customers can edit the number of items within their basket.
-Users can finalize their purchases.
+Customers can finalize their purchases.

 Admin Features:

 Admins have different permissions and can manage the data repository.
+Admins can sign in, sign out, and sign up.
-Admins can remove items, update product information, or add/delete products as needed.
+Admins can remove items, update item information, or add/delete items as needed.

 Example of Implemented APIs:
 /api/v1/authentication/users